polkadot-js/docs/docs/api/start/api.query.other.md

 the same applies to `.keys()` - here the list of keys also have the decoded args, as specified.
 You can think of `.args` as a tuple with the same types as the types required to retrieve a single entry in the map.

 In the first example we are querying a double-map, so we supply 1 argument.
 No arguments on double-maps will be very costly, retrieving all the eras and associated entries.
-In the same way as above we can simply do `.keys(activeEra.index): StorageKey[]` to retrieve all the keys here, including the individual keys args (available on maps with decodable hashing functions) -
+In the same way as above we can simply do `.keys(activeEra.unwrap().index): StorageKey[]` to retrieve all the keys here, including the individual keys args (available on maps with decodable hashing functions) -

 ```js
 // retrieve all the nominator keys